 Concern on the reduction of spectrum available to UWB

-While IEEE 802 LMSC appreciates MIIT’s review of its UWB regulations, the proposed changes in this consultation is not consistent with the explosive growth in high value applications of the UWB devices [3] by reducing the amount of spectrum available to UWB.
+IEEE 802 LMSC appreciates MIIT’s review of its UWB regulations and suggests that the outcome should not reduce the amount of spectrum available to UWB.
 There have not been any reports of low power UWB systems causing interference to other systems anywhere in the world, so this reduction of spectrum does not seem necessary to protect other spectrum users.

 Throughout the world, license-exempt spectrum allocation between 6 GHz and 7 GHz has provided significant value.
 Both UWB and RLAN based on IEEE 802 wireless standards are examples of such applications.
 Restricting UWB to frequencies above 7125 MHz will prohibit access to a very popular IEEE HRP UWB PHY channel, channel 5.
 IEEE 802 LMSC would therefore suggest to MIIT to consider keeping the existing 6 GHz to 9 GHz allocation.